PanosMpel/Embedded-Systems-NTUA/lab3/Original Code/KNNBasedRSFPGA-main/KNNBasedRSFPGA-main/README.md

 The MovieLens dataset subset can be found on: https://drive.google.com/drive/folders/1m_kzCO8PBifs6wIZnb-vLuubm76F1B8f?usp=sharing

-THE ORIGINALL CODE IS FROM : [GitHub](https://github.com/aferikoglou/KNNBasedRSFPGA)
+The original code is from : [GitHub](https://github.com/aferikoglou/KNNBasedRSFPGA)